-OverviewEl Misti is an active volcano towering over the white city of Arequipa (2380m), the second largest city in Peru.
+OverviewEl Misti is an active and very symmetrical volcano towering over the white city of Arequipa (2380 meters), the second largest city in Peru.
 This area was an important settlement area since before the Inca.
 The Spanish founded the city in 1545.
 Since the region has a history of earthquakes and eruptions it was only a matter of time before Arequipa was impacted.
 It was severely damaged in 1600 and then rebuilt.
 El Misti, thankfully, hasn’t had a major eruption since the 1400’s.
 In 1998 several mummies were discovered inside the crater rim of the volcano, confirming its sanctification under the Incas.

 On June 23, 2001 a major earthquake whose epicenter was about 110 miles from Arequipa hit Peru.
 The magnatude 8.4 earthquake killed at least 102 people and caused major damage in Arequipa.

 El Misti has no glaciers and now days, usually has little snow.
 The similar elevation mountains nearer to the equator have more snow, ice, and glaciers, but the area surrounding El Misti is dry and there isn't enough snowfall to sustain glaciers.

 Getting ThereTo get to Arequipa you have two main choices: road or air.
 Arrival by train from Cusco or Puno is no longer possible.

 Arrival by plane is possible from Lima, Cusco, Puno, or La Paz.
 From Lima the flight is about 70 minutes and costs about $185 USD each way (2014).